Biology 2107 Fall, 2022

 B. Science inevitably conflicts with religious beliefs

-C. Science brings some religious dogmas into question
+C. Science brings some religious dogmas such as a “god of the gaps” into

 D. Evolution provides some insight(s) into how living matter works